Serve on a Review Panel

 HOW: Prospective panelists must complete an application form by October 31.
 Forms submitted after that date will be held for future appointments.

-Career Development and Community Action panelists should have experience in grant writing and/or grant administration, including evaluation and selection, and in planning and budgeting for similar projects and programs.
+Community Action Grants and International Project Grants panelists should have experience in grant writing and/or grant administration, including evaluation and selection, and in planning and budgeting for similar projects and programs.
 They should also have knowledge of contemporary career areas for women and equity issues for women and girls.
 And they should have a strong grasp of institutions of higher education, financial concerns of returning women students and accreditation requirements.

 AAUW values and seeks diversity in its appointments.
 For more information, email firstname.lastname@example.org.